Applying for an Operator Licence? Why Experienced Support Can Save Weeks of Delay

 How long does an operator licence application take?

-GOV.UK says you will usually get a decision within 7 weeks, but it can take longer if the right supporting documents are not provided when you apply.
+GOV.UK advises that you will usually get a decision within 7 weeks, but it can take longer if the right supporting documents are not provided when you apply.
 The official goods vehicle operator licensing guide also advises applicants to apply at least 9 weeks before the date the licence is needed.

 Why is my O Licence application delayed?

-- financial evidence does not clearly show the required funds
+- financial evidence does not clearly show the required funds;

-- the public notice has been placed incorrectly
+- the public notice has been placed incorrectly or contains errors;

-- the operating centre information is incomplete
+- the operating centre information is incomplete or unclear;

-- maintenance arrangements are unclear
+- maintenance arrangements are not properly evidenced;

-- supporting documents are missing
+- supporting documents are missing, inconsistent or out of date;

 Operator Licence Application Assistance